 Following a few guidelines helps ensure your claims are approved quickly without back-and-forth.

-Only expenses that qualify under ITA Section 118.2 can be reimbursed through an HSA.
-This includes dental, prescriptions, vision, physiotherapy, massage therapy, mental health services, and medical devices.
+Only expenses that the PHSP covers and that fit the CRA medical-expense framework can be reimbursed through an HSA.
+This includes many common items such as dental care, prescriptions, vision care, physiotherapy, massage therapy, mental health services, and medical devices.

-Non-eligible expenses — gym memberships, cosmetic procedures, over-the-counter vitamins without a prescription — will be rejected, adding delays while you sort out what's claimable.
+Non-eligible expenses such as gym memberships, purely cosmetic procedures, and over-the-counter vitamins without the required support will be rejected, adding delays while you sort out what's claimable.

 2. Expense occurred after account opening

-You can only claim expenses incurred after your HSA/PHSP was activated.
-Pre-existing expenses from before your plan was established aren't eligible, regardless of how recent they are.
+You can only claim expenses incurred after your HSA/PHSP was activated, and any plan-period rules still apply.
+Pre-existing expenses from before your plan was established aren't eligible.

 3. Expense wasn't claimed elsewhere